-This space is for readers who:
+This work resonates with readers who:

 If you’ve ever felt alone in an experience that others insisted “wasn’t that bad,” you’re not imagining it—and you’re not alone here.